NetAppLabs/genai-toolkit-terraform-deployment/gcp/README.md

 - Terraform installed
 - Google Cloud SDK (gcloud) installed and authenticated

+## Prerequisites on Google Cloud

+- Create a Google Cloud NetApp Volumes volume and add some files to it if you haven't got any volumes to use already and write down the volume's/volumes' "URL" (IP and volume name/s).
+- Enable VertexAI services and APIs so that you have some LLMs to talk to.
+- We support all Gemini models as well as Claude3 models from the VertexAI model garden (may need to enable each individually for Claude).
+- At minimum, you need one chat model, one embedding model, and one image model, e.g., "gemini-1.5-flash-001", "text-embedding-004", and "imagegeneration".
+- Once you have enabled VertexAI, you will need to export a service account JSON file to use with the Terraform deployment if you want to set a global access key for all users of your instance of GenAI Toolkit.
+Alternatively, each user can create their own key after login.
+- Gather information about your networking, region, etc. Needed for the Terraform variables file and then go deploy!

 ## Variables

 The following variables are used in this Terraform deployment: